 This video explains how to setup multiple battery measurements, and naming them.

-In order to properly display the NMEA 2000 data from Victron equipment, you need to change the data instances of the PGNs that are sent out.
+If there are more than 1 (for example) SmartShunt in the NMEA2000 network then you change the Data instances of the Victron PGNs to make the 2nd device can be seen too.
 See here for how to do that: Changing NMEA2000 Instances, section Data instances.

 To setup the data sources on the Raymarine, go to Settings > Network > Sources > Advanced…

 If you have more than 1 battery be sure to adjust the settings of the Axiom to the correct amount of battery(banks).